Lzxuan03/ABL-Calibration/README.md

 This is a **key-code release**.
 Dataset files, checkpoints, generated predictions, internal audit files, discontinued variants, and multi-dataset experiment-management code are not included.

-## ABL3
+## ABL-Cal

-ABL3 performs causal EEG calibration before a frozen recognizer.
+ABL-Cal performs causal EEG calibration before a frozen recognizer.
 It uses a source-training statistical prior and updates the target state only after the current prediction has been produced.

 ```text
 source prior + past target state